 Since 2008, I have been actively teaching private saxophone lessons to students of all ages with a focus on sound development, technique, music theory, and improvisation.
 Each student's lesson plan is custom-built to match the student's needs and abilities.
 The lessons will always have something new and fun for the student while maintaining a challenging, disciplined routine to keep the student moving forward.

-What does a student need to host in-home lessons?
+What does a student need for saxophone lessons?

 A saxophone, mouthpiece, and reeds